lkegel/dsax/README.md

 	 - Select the 5958 time series with 21840 values.
 	 - Store the dataset in Data/issda_I_5958_T_21840_L_1_48/dataset.rds.
  - The *Economy* dataset is provided under Data/m4_I_6400_T_300/dataset.rds.
+ - *Season (Large)* has to be generated.

 ## Representation Techniques

-The *idxrepr* package contains the representation techniques: [https://github.com/dsaa2019-anonuser/idxrepr](https://github.com/dsaa2019-anonuser/idxrepr).
+The *idxrepr* package contains the representation techniques: [https://github.com/lkegel/idxrepr](https://github.com/lkegel/idxrepr).
 Install this package to run the evaluation.

 ## Software Environment
-The software has been tested under
+The accuracy experiments have been tested under

  - Windows 10 with R 3.4.4 and Rtools 3.4.0.1964
  - Linux Ubuntu 14.04.6 LTS with R 3.4.4 and gcc 4.8.4

+The effiency experiments are only runnable under Windows because they depend on Windows I/O functions.